amirahosbr/sumbangsaran/README.md

 Proactively look after the site and optimize it — not just wait for problems to be reported.
 The AI should constantly watch what’s happening, spot issues early, and fix or improve things on its own.
 Over time, it should learn and adapt to make user experience smoother and more personal.

+> “I want to arrive at work knowing yesterday’s problems are already gone.”

 **Proactive Autonomy:**

 - **Always watching and analyzing.** The AI agent observes how users move through pages (click paths), checks site speed, and watches for signs of trouble *before* users complain.